vidarh/activitypub/README.md

 ## Usage

-TODO: Write usage instructions here
+TODO: Write usage instructions here.

+For now your best bet is to look at the examples/ dir and the unit tests.

 ## Development